nrw-digital/week-notes/en/updates/_posts/2023-04-28-week-notes.md

 + Laura has attended the overview of our digital services session.
 She is continuing to be fabulous and is doing some excellent work
 + Heledd, James and Sam have been meeting with Mima to discuss NRW’s list of services
 + James has held two user interviews about our new ‘Woodlands and forests’ landing page
-+ Laura and Lucinda gave a 'Teams' presentation to 44 NRW colleages on our updated web content and publishing manual - there were lots of interesting questions which Shaun stepped in and answered demonstrating team work at its best
++ Laura and Lucinda gave a ‘Teams’ presentation to 44 NRW colleagues on our updated web content and publishing manual - there were lots of interesting questions which Shaun stepped in and answered demonstrating teamwork at its best
 + Sophie and Kim have been working through online forms and considering new, simplified pathways to lead users to the right service for their needs.
-+ Sophie also attended week one of a content design course, to better understand how we can improve our users’ journeys through the website by designing content that speaks to their understanding, and not just our organisations.
++ Sophie also attended week one of a content design course, to better understand how we can improve our users’ journeys through the website by designing content that speaks to their understanding, and not just our organisations
-+ The Digital Team have been sharing ideas to streamline our working process, and putting the ideas into action by creating a new content bucket to store upcoming tasks.
-This means our team are aware of upcoming deadlines and allows teams from within the organisation to contact us earlier with their requests, ensuring deadlines are met promptly.
++ The Digital Team has been sharing ideas to streamline our working process, and putting the ideas into action by creating a new content bucket to store upcoming tasks.
+This means our team is aware of upcoming deadlines and allows teams from within the organisation to contact us earlier with their requests, ensuring deadlines are met promptly.
 When sending in internal requests to our team, please use the content request form and detail any updates, new content or changes you would like, including attaching any documents, the URL you’d like us to work on and the deadline of this task.
-We encouraging people not to 'request ASAP' as this makes planning out our workload and allocating tasks fairly amongst our team more difficult.
-If you do not have a specific deadline in mind, please say this and suggest an estimated date of completion, and we will work to complete your request within the estimated time frame.
+We encourage people not to ‘request ASAP’ as this makes planning out our workload and allocating tasks fairly amongst our team more difficult.
+If you do not have a specific deadline in mind, please say this and suggest an estimated date of completion, and we will work to complete your request within the estimated time frame
 + Shaun is working on a number of web-pages for intensive farming environmental permit holders.